 This tortured franchise may have four straight Super Bowl appearances in the ’90s, but it’s starting to look like they may never make it back to the game’s biggest stage.
 Since their last Super Bowl appearance in 1993, the Bills have made it to the postseason just four times; they’re currently in the midst of a 17-year playoff drought.
 With their roster currently in a state of flux, it’s hard to imagine their streak of disappointing seasons ending anytime soon.

-The Bills must break in a new head coach in 2017 (Sean McDermott).
+The Bills had to break in a new head coach in 2017 (Sean McDermott).
 They also have to deal with the unfortunate reality of playing in the same division as the New England Patriots.
-The Bills, and their incredibly loyal fanbase, may just be cursed.
+The Bills, and their incredibly loyal fanbase may just be cursed.

 4. Tennessee Titans

 In one of the most gut-wrenching finishes to a Super Bowl ever, the Titans came up one yard short of victory against the St. Louis Rams in Super Bowl XXIV.
 As it turns out, that may be the closest this franchise will ever get to tasting Super Bowl glory.